 Injured in a car accident with an uninsured motorist?
 Why it’s so important to carry UM and UIM coverage.

 Car insurance can be extremely helpful following an accident, but only if all parties carry it.
-What happens if the other driver has no insurance, their policy recently lapsed, or their policy limits are too low to cover all your damages?
+What happens if the other driver involved has no insurance, their policy recently lapsed, or their policy limits are too low to cover all your damages?

 With car notes and overall maintenance to worry about, we know that owning a car can be expensive.
 Unfortunately, this leads many drivers to seek out discounted (bare minimum) insurance coverage.
 While there’s nothing wrong with getting basic liability coverage for your car, you need to understand the importance of keeping uninsured motorist (UM) / underinsured motorist (UIM) coverage.
 Without it, you’re putting yourself at serious risk.